 However, you will need to be physically and mentally prepared to participate in the school.
 There’s a good chance you’ll be dealing with things like heights, enclosed spaces, extreme weather, carrying a full backpack for days, hiking on rough terrain, and possibly some activities having to do with water.
 So as long as you are physically and mentally able to participate, don’t worry – we will provide the adventure!

-As this is the first Mountain DTS, we are still in the process of buying group equipment such as tents and cooking gear.
-We do not require you to bring all these items, but if you can bring some group equipment, we will give you a discount on your equipment fee.
+As this is still a new school, we are still in the process of buying group equipment such as tents and cooking gear.
+We do not require you to bring all these items, but if you can bring some group equipment, that would be very helpful.

 Each student will be required to bring some of their own personal gear.
 This will include items such as a backpack (designed for multiple-day trips), four-season sleeping bag, camping mat, rain gear, and hiking boots.
 This equipment will need to be good quality, designed for an alpine environment, and still in good working order.
 Note that this list isn’t exhaustive – a more comprehensive list will be included in your information packet should you apply for and be accepted to the school.

 School dates: 11th of June 2019 till 1st of December 2019